2013–2014 Thai political crisis: Protests against amnesty bill

 The bill was passed by the Pheu Thai Party–dominated House of Representatives on 1 November 2013 at around 04:00.

 The final draft of the bill would have pardoned protesters involved in various incidents of political unrest since 2004, dismissed Thaksin's corruption convictions, and annulled murder charges against Abhisit and Suthep.
 The bill sparked opposition from both the Democrat Party and the pro-government Red Shirt movement.
 Criticism was levelled at the government for passing the vote in the unusual pre-dawn session to prevent opposition.
 Thaksin's opponents protested against absolving Thaksin of his convictions.
 Thaksin supporters criticised the bill for absolving those responsible for the crackdown on the 2010 protests.
 On 4 November 2013, several protests took place in Bangkok, as well as in several provincial cities.
 Several universities and organisations issued statements condemning the bill.
 However, an independent poll conducted between 11–13 November reported that the majority of surveyed Thai people wanted the protests to end.

 Faced with strong opposition, Yingluck issued a statement, urging the Senate to contemplate the bill with the interests of the people in mind.
 (Procedurally, the House could not recall the bill after voting; the decision lay with the Senate.)
 Pheu Thai Party leaders also promised not to revive the bill, or any other amnesty bills, if it was rejected by the Senate.
 The Senate subsequently voted on the bill on 11 November 2013, unanimously rejecting it.
-At the same time, the International Court of Justice confirmed Cambodia's sovereignty over disputed territory near the Preah Vihear Temple, prompting fears of further political tension from analysts, although the border remained calm.
+At the same time, the International Court of Justice confirmed Cambodia's sovereignty over disputed territory near the temple of Preah Vihear, prompting fears of further political tension from analysts, although the border remained calm.

 Despite the amnesty bill being dropped, protests in Bangkok continued.
 Suthep and eight other Democrat members of parliament resigned from their positions to lead demonstrations, calling for the general populace to strike and undertake civil disobedience.
 The protests gradually shifted towards an anti-government agenda, criticising Yingluck and her government for being proxies for Thaksin and being an elective dictatorship.
 Several groups protested, including Suthep's Civil Movement for Democracy, the Green Politics group, the Network of Students and People for Reform of Thailand (NSPRT), PEFOT, the Dhamma Army, and the State Enterprises Workers' Relations Confederation.
 Whistle blowing became a symbol of the protests.